shaversj/rent-tracker/README.md

 If I text my Twilio number: **I received a $725 payment**

-* The rent-tracker service receives the request from Twilio and updates the google spreadsheet with the date, description and payment amount.
+* The rent-tracker service updates the google spreadsheet with the date, description and payment amount.

 If I text my Twilio number: **Check balance**